andifalk/secure-oauth2-oidc-workshop/lab3/README.md

 * that you can also use OAuth2 and OpenID Connect in a non-web environment using the client credentials flow
 * how to configure the reactive web client for the client credentials flow
-* a little bit about implementing batch jobs using the spring batch framework
+* implementing batch jobs using the spring batch framework

 ### The Batch Client Application